This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Granada

 Oasis Hostel: Having a pool in Granada is a huge bonus as the city can get very hot.
 For those on a budget, Oasis Hostel is the best hostel with a pool in the city.
-The hostel is affordable, centrally located, is a great place to meet other travelers.
+The hostel is affordable with a basic bunk costing just $11 USD, centrally located, and is a great place to meet other travelers.
 Plus, they have a range of rooms from dorms to privates.
-You can book on Booking.com and Hostelworld.
+You can book Oasis Hostel on Booking.com and Hostelworld.

-Hotel con Corazón: In the medium budget range there is a lot of great choices in Granada, however, Hotel con Corazón is a stand out favorite of mine.
-With a beautiful pool, included breakfast, large rooms and friendly staff, I really love this hotel that’s centrally located in Granada.
+Hotel con Corazón: In the medium budget range there are a lot of great choices in Granada, however, Hotel con Corazón is a stand-out favorite of mine.
+With a beautiful pool, an included breakfast, large rooms, and friendly staff, it’s hard to beat this hotel that’s centrally located in Granada.
+A standard suite starts at $49 USD.
+Drinking water is also provided and there is a reasonably priced on-site bar and restaurant.

-Hotel Plaza Colon: If you’re lucky enough to be a luxury traveler (I’m so jealous) then Hotel Plaza Colon is the best choice in the city.
+Hotel Plaza Colon: If you’re a luxury traveler then Hotel Plaza Colon is the best choice in the city and is in a building that features traditional Granada architecture.
 The hotel is located in the main square but after passing through the front doors you wouldn’t know it.
 With a beautiful pool, including breakfast and all the extras you’d expect from a top-rated hotel, Hotel Plaza Colon is perfect!
+Plus, they are also sustainable and all provided toiletries are biodegradable.
+A night in a queen room runs around $100 USD.

 Masaya is a small city near Granada that offers a really unique experience in Nicaragua.
 Although most famous for the Masaya Volcano, the city’s handicraft markets are also a top attraction I wouldn’t miss in Nicaragua.